Direct Policy Optimization using Deterministic Sampling and Collocation: Background

-Guided Policy Search (GPS) \cite{levine2013guided} is a hybrid approach that alternates between optimizing sample trajectories and fitting a policy.
-DDP is used to generate high-reward trajectories close to the current policy that are subsequently employed to train a neural-network policy.
+Guided Policy Search (GPS)~\cite{levine2013guided} is a hybrid approach that alternates between optimizing sample trajectories and fitting a policy.
+DDP is used to generate high-reward trajectories around the current policy that are subsequently employed to improve the policy.
 This procedure is then iterated with a regularizer to keep new trajectories close to those generated by the previous policy.

-While GPS does not require explicit dynamics models or make strong assumptions about disturbance and state distributions, it relies heavily on Monte Carlo sampling techniques that require a large number of samples.
+While GPS does not make strong assumptions about state and disturbance distributions or explicitly require dynamics models, it relies heavily on Monte Carlo techniques that require a large number of samples.
 As a result, training can require significant time and computational resources.
-In contrast, DPO leverages analytical models and their derivatives and uses only a small number of deterministically chosen samples, making it much more efficient.
+In contrast, DPO leverages analytical models and uses only a small number of deterministically chosen samples, making it much more efficient.

 Finally, we note that many of the approaches outlined in this section---including DDP and many of the policy gradient methods---rely on explicit forward simulation or ``rollouts'' along with some form of backpropagation.
 These techniques are vulnerable to numerical ill-conditioning issues colloquially known as the ``tail-wagging-the-dog problem'' in control and the ``vanishing'' or ``exploding'' gradient problem in reinforcement learning.
 In contrast, DPO employs collocation methods that simultaneously optimize state and control trajectories with dynamics enforced as constraints.
-Such ``direct'' methods enjoy far better numerical conditioning, especially with long horizon plans.
+Such ``direct'' methods enjoy far better numerical conditioning and robustness, especially with long-horizon plans.